abductedPlatypus/aoe2maps/README.md

 ## HD Compatibility

 If you renamed the files from `AwesomeMap.rms` to `AwesomeMap.rms2` they should work in HD too.
 It will however lack textures and in some cases have weird player placement.
-Hourglass does not work in HD.
+Hourglass is implemented as Custom Map for HD.